AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    Return to the rendered PDF file and refresh it.
 The refreshed PDF reflects the changes you made.

 **To print annotations in foreign languages**:
-If an asset includes annotations in foreign languages (especially non-latin languages), you must first configure CQ-DAM-Handler-Gibson Font Manager Service on the AEM server to be able to print these annotations.
+If an asset includes annotations in foreign languages (especially non-latin languages), you must first configure CQ-DAM-Handler-Gibson Font Manager Service on the [!DNL Experience Manager] server to be able to print these annotations.
 When configuring CQ-DAM-Handler-Gibson Font Manager Service, provide the path where fonts for the desired languages are located.

 1. Open the **[!UICONTROL CQ-DAM-Handler-Gibson Font Manager Service]** configuration page from the URL [https://&lt;server&gt;:&lt;port&gt;/system/console/configMgr/com.day.cq.dam.handler.gibson.fontmanager.impl.FontManagerServiceImpl](http://localhost:4502/system/console/configMgr/com.day.cq.dam.handler.gibson.fontmanager.impl.FontManagerServiceImpl).
 1. To configure **[!UICONTROL CQ-DAM-Handler-Gibson Font Manager Service]**, do one of the following:

     * In the **[!UICONTROL System Fonts]** directory option, specify the complete path to the fonts directory on your system.
-For example, if you're a Mac user, you can specify the path as `/Library/Fonts` in the **[!UICONTROL System Fonts]** directory option.
-AEM fetches the fonts from this directory.
+For example, if you're a Mac user, you can specify the path as `/Library/Fonts` in the **[!UICONTROL System Fonts]** directory option. [!DNL Experience Manager] fetches the fonts from this directory.
     * Create a directory named **fonts** inside the **[!UICONTROL crx-quickstart]** folder. **[!UICONTROL CQ-DAM-Handler-Gibson Font Manager Service]** automatically fetches the fonts at the location `crx-quickstart/fonts`.
 You can override this default path from within the **[!UICONTROL Adobe Server Fonts]** directory option.
     * Create a new folder for fonts in your system, and store the desired fonts in the folder.
 Then, specify the complete path to that folder in the **[!UICONTROL Customer Fonts]** directory option.